PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 Explanation on how to complete each step is listed below

 1. Prepare expenditure justification form
+2. Update the lab travle expense tracker
-2. Send receipts and expenditure justification to Sharon Liu for pre-review
+3. Send receipts and expenditure justification to Sharon Liu for pre-review
-3. Incorporate feedback and submit receipts and expenditure justification via CONCUR
+4. Incorporate feedback and submit receipts and expenditure justification via CONCUR
-4. You will receive notice if it has been approved via email
+5. You will receive notice if it has been approved via email

 ## Prepping the Expenditure Justification Reports